Luanarm/Luanarm/README.md

 -->
 ### :woman_technologist: About Me :
 I'm currently a 3rd year Computer Science student at York University
-- :telescope: I’m working as an Ellehacks IT Director
+- :telescope: I’m working as a Technical Systems Analyst Intern @ RBC and IT Co-Chair @ Ellehacks
 - :seedling:  I’m currently learning Python and React.js

 ---